Channels from Pusher is a platform that allows you to give your apps seamless real-time data.

 We then want to set up our Pusher object so that we can then trigger an event.

-My PHP installation does not work if the encrypted option is enabled, so I omitted it from my code.
-Your mileage may vary, but it’s important to note that the encrypted option determines whether or not the data sent between the server and Channels is encrypted.
+option determines whether or not the data sent between the server and Channels is encrypted.
 It has nothing to do with the connection between Channels and your clients—the client library handles that.

 The final line of our server’s code sends the message data to Channels:

-As with other server libraries, we pass three things to the trigger() method:
+As with other server libraries, we pass three things to the trigger()

-1. The channel name: anon-chat
+- The channel name:

-2. The event name: send-message
+- The event name:

-3. The payload: $data
+- The payload:

 Notice that the channel and event names are different than the channel and event names used on the Getting Started page.
 You do not have to create new channels or define custom events in the dashboard; just use whatever channel and event names you want in your code.